jipsen/Effect-algebras/README.md

 The file "gpe-algebras1-9.txt" contains a list of all GPE-algebras with 1 through 9 elements up to isomorphism.
 There are a total of 12996 gpe-algebras with cardinality from 1 to 9.

-The file "gpe-algebras10.txt" contains a list of all GPE-algebras with 10 elements up to isomorphism.
+The file "gpe-algebras10.txt.gz" contains a list of all GPE-algebras with 10 elements up to isomorphism.
 There are a total of 322918 gpe-algebras with cardinality 10.
-A gzipped version is also available.
+Use gunzip to get a 80Mb plain text version.

 The algebras of each cardinality are numbered from 1 to n.
 Algebras are stored as n-by-n tables (lists of lists), followed by their number and a 3-character string indicating if the algebra satisfies orthogonality (O),